josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 Pretty convenient!

 We have seen so far how to manage someone else's packages, what about our own?
-The next section explores that
+The next section explores that.

 ## Managing your Python projects with UV

-Eventually you will find yourself packaging a [Python project](https://docs.astral.sh/uv/concepts/projects/) that has multiple modules, scripts and data files.
+Eventually, you will find yourself packaging a [Python project](https://docs.astral.sh/uv/concepts/projects/) that has multiple modules, scripts and data files.
 Python offers a rich ecosystem to manage this scenario and uv takes away some of the complexity.

-Our small demo project is an application that will use the '[Grocery Stores](https://data.ct.gov/Business/Grocery-Stores/fv3p-tf5m/about_data)' from the Connecticut Data portal
+Our small demo project is an application that will use the '[Grocery Stores](https://data.ct.gov/Business/Grocery-Stores/fv3p-tf5m/about_data)' from the Connecticut Data portal.

 I always like to start a project with a description and a name: